 Home is where the (healthy) heart is

 A person’s home is their castle, their haven.
 Or at least it would be if we spent any time at all enjoying it rather than just using it for shelter, or obsessing about the need to clean, paint, mow, weed, etc. Home should be a refuge, a place to relax (yes, even if there’s yard work to be done, or a closet to be cleared out) How to make that happen?
-Here are a few suggestions:
+Here are a few suggestions about how a home creates a stress-free place:

 Work out a homecoming routine.
 If it’s just you, decide what happens when you drive up: a 10-minute nap, or straight into dinner prep?
 Listening to some music, or unwinding with a little television?
 Maybe even a chapter or two in that book gathering dust on the table or nightstand?
 If there’s a spouse, significant other and/or children involved, talk this through so that everyone has some “me” time as they arrive and unwind.
 A group walk before dinner and homework?
 Wednesday night is game night?
 The options are endless.